usefulio/serverless-dynamodb-triggers/README.md

 and is cold), you should see the event output in your Logs.

 You'll find the info you want under the `event.dynamodb` object.

+## Learning

+If you're trying to figure out what all the different pieces that have been added compared to a freshly generated Serverless project, simply follow the git commit history, it explains what's happening step by step.

 ## Notes